Admiral Twin: 2002–2007

 Admiral Twin has won multiple Spot Music Awards, including 5 as Best Pop Act of the year, from the Tulsa World's annual recognition of Tulsa area musicians, voted on by the public.

 In 2004, they had a song featured in the TV series Rides on the TLC Network.

-On May 20, 2005 Admiral Twin performed with Hanson, Leon Russell, and Steve Ripley at MayFest in Tulsa.
+On April 3, 2005, Admiral Twin performed at the International Pop Overthrow in Chicago, Il.
+On May 20, 2005, they performed with Hanson, Leon Russell, and Steve Ripley at MayFest in Tulsa, OK.

-In early 2007 Admiral twin signed with The Pop Collective to release their 5th album.
+In early 2007 Admiral twin signed with the North Carolina-based record label, The Pop Collective to release their 5th album.

 Admiral Twin released their fifth album, The Center of the Universe, on October 16, 2007.
 The album was produced and recorded by the band in their downtown Tulsa recording studio, with mastering by Joe Gastwirt at Oceanview in Los Angeles, CA. Music videos for the songs "Good As Gold" and "Renegade Planet" were released.
 One of the meanings behind the album title, The Center of the Universe, is a cultural landmark of that name consisting of an acoustic phenomenon found in downtown Tulsa, Oklahoma.
+In his album review, Eric Pettersson of Indie Vision Music wrote "Charming pop-rock jams with a sensible indie twang", while BabySue magazine called it "Super slick, super melodic modern pop", and Girder Music stated that "the album takes you through gem after gem of power pop confection".

+On April 27, 2007, Admiral Twin performed at the International Pop Overthrow in Chicago, Il.
 The song "Good As Gold" was featured in an episode of the PBS TV series Roadtrip Nation.